ibm-cloud-docs/netezza/start/credentials_procedure.md

 1. Log in to your {{site.data.keyword.cloud_notm}} account.
 1. Go to **Resource list > Services and Software > Databases**.
 1. Click on your {{site.data.keyword.netezza_short}} instance.
    You are now on the **Service instance details** page where you can find information about endpoints for accessing the web console, the API server, and the database.
 1. Go to the **Service Credentials** tab.
 1. Expand **View credentials**.
 1. Expand your credential entry.
    The following credentials are displayed:

-   - `username: admin` - Specifies a local database `admin` user that was created for you to access the instance.
+   - `username: admin` - Specifies a local database `admin` that was created for you to access the instance.
    - `password: xxxx`  - Specifies the password that you must use when logging in to your instance as `admin`.